num1r0/num1r0.github.io/_posts/2022-11-22-how-to-import-vmdk-to-proxmox-qemu.md

     - Disks: Remove any default disks (we don't need anything since we'll be importing)
     - Set CPU/Memory/Network to whatever you need
 2. Copy the .vmdk file to your PVE host using `scp` (e.g.: /tmp directory should do the job)
 3. Now convert and import the .vmdk disk to the newly created VM.
-For example, if the VM id is `509` and the .vmdk file name is `for509.vmdk`, then the command would be:

-`qm importdisk 509 for509.vmdk local-lvm --format raw`
+For example, if the VM id is `509` and the .vmdk file name is `for509.vmdk`, then the command would be: `qm importdisk 509 for509.vmdk local-lvm --format raw`

 4. IMPORTANT: Wait until the command completes executing. `qm importdisk` imports the disk relatively quickly, but then gets stuck at 100% progress for a while.
 DO NOT kill it!
     - I recommend running disk import command (step 3) in a separate screen session.

 5. Once `qm importdisk` is finished, you need to rescan disks in order to see the newly imported disk in the Hardware section of your VM.
-Execute the following command:
+Execute the following command: `qm rescan`

-`qm rescan`

 6. Attach the disk to VM (double click on the new disk and click "Add" in the pop-up window)

 That's it!
-You now have successfully importend a .vmdk disk into your Proxmox managed VM.
+You now have successfully imported a .vmdk disk into your Proxmox managed VM.